The following statement introduces the book Truth War by John MacArthur:

 4You must not worship the Lord your God in their way.
 (Deuteronomy 12:3-4)

-Does MacArthur do that?
-Worse than that, Jesus was born earlier in the fall, somewhere around September or October, coinciding with the Feast of Tabernacles.
-Not December.
+Worse than that, Jesus was born earlier in the year (likely the month of Nisan (March/April) when the sacrificial lambs are born in Bethlehem), some even say in the fall, somewhere around September or October, coinciding with the Feast of Tabernacles.
+Never December.
 Are we even told to celebrate birthdays?
 Nope.
+The only people in the Bible that even celebrate birthdays are pagans.
 That is a pagan ritual in itself (see Birthdays on this site in the center Menu on the Holidays page).

 What does God think about this?